 Creating Student Tech Leaders

-This fall, Mrs. Harden, Mrs. Ellingson and I began working on a new innovative program to create student technology leaders within our school.
+In fall of 2017, Mrs. Harden, Mrs. Ellingson and I began working on a new innovative program to create student technology leaders within our school.
 This program, inspired by Apple's "Apple Teacher" program, is a badging system in which students learn about apps/programs and take quizzes to earn their badge.
 The students level up as they learn increasingly difficult apps, and eventually are able to join our team of student tech leaders.
 Below are the basics of the program:

 • Students enroll in TechEssentials Academy and download an iBook about their app.
 They begin learning through a variety of media including videos and online resources